tsunamiresearch/CanFlood/docs/source/toolsets.rst

 **Inventory Conversion**

-The RFDA Inventory Conversion requires a point vector layer as an input [3]_.
+The RFDA Inventory Conversion requires a point vector layer as an input (Can be built from an .xls file by exporting to csv then creating a csv layer in QGIS from the lat/long values).
 For Residential Inventories (those with struct_type not beginning with ‘S’), each asset is assigned a f0_tag with an ‘_M’ suffix to denote this as a main floor curve (e.g. BD_M) based on the concatenated ‘class’ and ‘struct_type’ values in the inventory.
 Using the ‘bsmt_f’ value, the f1_tag is also assigned with a ‘_B’ suffix.
 These suffixes correspond to the curve naming of the DamageCurves tool (described below).
 The f1_elv is assigned from: f0_elv – bsmt_ht.

 For Commercial Inventories (those with struct_type beginning with ‘S’), the f0_tag and f1_tag fields are populated with the ‘struct_type’ and ‘class’ values separately.
-Where ‘bsmt_f’ = True, a third f2_tag=’ nrpUgPark’ is added to denote the presence of underground parking [4]_.
+Where ‘bsmt_f’ = True, a third f2_tag=’ nrpUgPark’ is added to denote the presence of underground parking (A corresponding simple $/m2 curve is created by the DamageCurves Converter).
 Once converted, the user can start the CanFlood model building process.

 **DamageCurves Converter**